corbett-lab/lineage-curation/autolin/README.md

 ### Example Demonstration
 As a beginner example, as well as proof of concept, we have extracted the XFG clade from the SARS-CoV-2 global phylogeny using the command `matUtils extract -i public-latest.all.masked.pb.gz -c XFG -o XFG.pb` and lineage4.8 from the MTB global phylogeny using `matUtils extract -i {mtb tree} -c lineage4.8 -o {4.8 output}`.

 Note to self and user: The SARS-CoV-2 global phylogeny is annotated on the nodes using matUtils annotate.
 The original tree has both nextstrain and pango annotations resulting in 2 labels on certain internal nodes.
-Autolin is performing strangley on the dual-annotated tree.
+Autolin is performing strangely on the dual-annotated tree.
 To combat this issue, I have reannotated the tree wih only a single annotation.
 The commands I used are as follows:
 `matUtils extract -i public-latest.all.masked.pb.gz -c XFG -o XFG.pb` `matUtils summary -i XFG.pb -C XFG.clades`
 `cut -f1,3 XFG.clades > XFGclades.pangoonly.tsv`